junxit/us-congress-bills-116/bill.md

     - **(G)** regional and national electric system balancing and long distance transmission options, including direct current and superconducting transmission and long-term storage options;
     - **(H)** ways to address system operations over minutes, hours, days, weeks, and seasons with respect to the full range of project scales; and
     - **(I)** electric grid security, including cyber and physical security.
-  - **(16)** Non-hardware and information-based advances in solar energy system design, installation, and operation.
+  - **(17)** Non-hardware and information-based advances in solar energy system design, installation, and operation.
-  - **(17)** Solar energy technology as a part of strategies commonly referred to as “behind-the-meter strategies”, including with respect to electricity generation, load, energy efficiency, controls, storage, and electric vehicles.
+  - **(18)** Solar energy technology as a part of strategies commonly referred to as “behind-the-meter strategies”, including with respect to electricity generation, load, energy efficiency, controls, storage, and electric vehicles.
+  - **(19)** Methods to reduce the total volume of water used in the manufacture, construction, operation, and maintenance of solar energy technologies.
-  - **(18)** Next generation demonstration facilities.
+  - **(20)** Next generation demonstration facilities.
-  - **(19)** Other subject areas determined by the Secretary.
+  - **(21)** Other subject areas determined by the Secretary.
-- **(c)** *Technical assistance and workforce development* In carrying out the program established under subsection (a), the Secretary may also conduct, for purposes of supporting technical, non-hardware, and information-based advances in solar energy systems development and operations—
+- **(d)** *Technical assistance and workforce development* In carrying out the program established under subsection (a), the Secretary may also conduct, for purposes of supporting technical, non-hardware, and information-based advances in solar energy systems development and operations, including activities expanding access to solar energy for low-income individuals and communities—
-  - **(1)** technical assistance and analysis activities with eligible entities, including activities that support expanding access to solar energy for low-income individuals and communities; and
+  - **(1)** technical assistance and analysis activities with eligible entities; and
-  - **(2)** workforce development and training activities, including to support the dissemination of standards and best practices for enabling solar power production.
+  - **(2)** workforce development and training activities, including activities that support the dissemination of standards and best practices for enabling solar power production.
-- **(d)** *Program targets* The program established under subsection (a) shall address near-term (up to 2 years), mid-term (up to 7 years), and long-term (up to 15 years) challenges to the advancement of solar energy systems.
+- **(e)** *Program targets* The program established under subsection (a) shall address near-term (up to 2 years), mid-term (up to 7 years), and long-term (up to 15 years) challenges to the advancement of solar energy systems.
+- **(f)** *Sustainable chemistry* Each entity receiving a grant, contract, or cooperative agreement under this section shall endeavor, in carrying out activities under such grant, contract, or cooperative agreement, to incorporate, where appropriate, sustainable and green chemistry and engineering principles, practices, and methodologies.
-- **(e)** *Wildlife impact mitigation* In carrying out the activities described in subsection (b), the program established under subsection (a) shall support wildlife impact mitigation technologies and strategies, including the use of distributed solar technologies, to reduce the potential negative impacts of solar energy systems on wildlife, including bird species and local flora and fauna.
+- **(g)** *Wildlife impact mitigation* In carrying out the activities described in subsection (c), the program established under subsection (a) shall support wildlife impact mitigation technologies and strategies, including the use of distributed solar technologies, to reduce the potential negative impacts of solar energy systems on wildlife, including bird species and local flora and fauna.
-- **(f)** *Stewardship of National Laboratory resources* In awarding grants under this Act, the Secretary shall steward relevant capabilities and programs of the National Laboratories.
+- **(h)** *Stewardship of National Laboratory resources* In awarding grants and entering into contracts and cooperative agreements under this Act, the Secretary shall steward relevant capabilities and programs of the National Laboratories.
-- **(g)** *Conforming repeals* The following provisions of law are hereby repealed:
+- **(i)** *Conforming repeals* The following provisions of law are hereby repealed:
   - **(1)** The Solar Energy Research, Development, and Demonstration Act of 1974 (42 U.S.C.
 5551 et seq.), except for section 10.
   - **(2)** The Solar Photovoltaic Energy Research, Development, and Demonstration Act of 1978 (42 U.S.C.
 5581 et seq.).
   - **(3)** Paragraphs (2) and (3) of section 4(a) of the Renewable Energy and Energy Efficiency Technology Competitiveness Act of 1989 (42 U.S.C.
 12003(a)).
   - **(4)** Subparagraph (A) of section 931(a)(2) of the Energy Policy Act of 2005 (42 U.S.C.
 16231(a)(2)).
   - **(5)** Sections 606 and 607 of the Energy Independence and Security Act of 2007 (42 U.S.C.
 17174 and 17175).
-- **(h)** *Definitions* In this Act:
+- **(j)** *Definitions* In this Act:
   - **(1)** The term “eligible entity” means any of the following entities:
     - **(A)** An institution of higher education.
-    - **(B)** A National laboratory.
+    - **(B)** A National Laboratory.
     - **(C)** A Federal research agency.
     - **(D)** A State research agency.
     - **(E)** A nonprofit research organization.